kclandry/2600-Final-Markdown/Markdown Text Basics.md

 1. This is the start of an ordered list
 2. Unordered lists may be placed within it
     * Use the same methods as above
     * To make unordered additions
+    * You can indent them to created a "nested" list
 3. And return to the ordered list at any time